Check out our list of the best antivirus software.

 When it comes to iOS vs Android malware statistics, the results speak for themselves.
 Android is the mobile platform with the highest malware infection rate, accounting for 47.15% of all infected devices, while iOS accounts for under 1% of infections.

-21. In September 2019, 172 harmful apps were available for download via Google Play Store.
+21. In July 2020, 19 harmful apps were available for download via Google Play.

-Kaspersky detected more than 150,000 mobile banking Trojans in 2018.
-The biggest spike in activity occurred in September 2018, with 2.5 million mobile banking Trojan attacks happening across the globe.
-Smartphone malware statistics from that period show that Russia stands out as the biggest target: 2.2% of its mobile banking users have been affected by these Trojans.
+Kaspersky detected more than 38,000 mobile banking Trojans in Q2 2020.
+The biggest spike in activity occurred in September 2018, when 2.5 million mobile banking Trojan attacks happened across the globe.
+Smartphone malware statistics from last year show that Turkey stands out as the most prominent target: 1.2% of its mobile banking users have been affected by these Trojans.

 23. Mobile backdoor apps are now spreading via SMS.

-TimpDoor, a variant of backdoor malware targeting Android devices, saw a huge spike of activity during 2018.
+TimpDoor, a variant of backdoor malware targeting Android devices, saw a massive spike in activity.
 It managed to trick smartphone users into installing it by sending text messages to a third-party download site, further exposing devices to hacker attacks.

 24. FakeApp malware infections increased three to four times with the beta announcement of Fortnite’s release.

 Android malware statistics show that these malicious programs spread best via fake apps.
 Fortnite, the most popular video game in the world, launched in the middle of 2018, but only on select Android devices.
 Gamers looking to try out the game eagerly downloaded apps that looked for all intents and purposes like the real game.
-What they actually installed on their devices were FakeApp malware programs that either bombarded the phone with apps (thus generating revenue for their developers) or downloaded more apps in the background, leaving the device vulnerable to more-severe attacks.
+What the users actually installed on their devices were FakeApp malware programs that either bombarded the phone with apps (thus generating revenue for their developers) or downloaded more apps in the background, leaving the device vulnerable to more severe attacks.

 25. 47% of free Android antivirus programs can’t properly detect malware.